-The TSSAA Division I High School Basketball Tournaments are set March 6-9 for the girls and March 13-16 for the boys inside Murphy Center’s Hale Arena on the northwest side of the MTSU campus.
+The TSSAA Division I High School Basketball Tournaments are set March 11-14 for the girls and March 18-21 for the boys inside Murphy Center’s Hale/Earle Arena on the northwest corner of the MTSU campus.

 • MTSU’s East Main Street and Rutherford Boulevard entrances will be the most convenient campus entry points during the tournaments, university officials said.
 The traffic gate on Old Main Circle at the east side of the Cope Administration Building will be open for both tournaments for access to the Midgett Parking Lot and Old Main Circle.